EttusResearch/uhd/host/docs/rfnoc/rfnoc_fpga.md

 - The `Address`, `OpCode`, and `SeqNum` fields must have the same values as the control packet that is being acknowledged.
 These fields may be used to validate an acknowledgement packet.
-- For Read (OpCode 2) and Block Read (OpCode 5) operations, the response Data field contains the read result(s): one 32-bit word per register read, in order.
-- For Read-then-Write (OpCode 3) operations, the response contains one data word with the register value read before the write was performed.
-- For Poll (OpCode 6) operations, the response contains one data word with the last sampled register value, regardless of whether the condition was met or timed out.
-- For Write (OpCode 1), Block Write (OpCode 4), and Sleep (OpCode 0)
-  operations, the response contains no data words.

 ## Stream Status Packets \[Internal Only\]